Regional Sports

 Regional sports clubs

 Regional sports clubs will be specific to your area and will have supports unique to what's available to your community.
+Find you’re regional disability sport organisation below.

-Visit Parafed Bay of Plenty to see what clubs are near you
+Parafed Bay of Plenty

-Visit Disability Sport and Recreation Hawke's Bay to see what clubs are near you
+Disability Sport and Recreation Hawke's Bay

 A young athlete with a disability participating in a game of boccia.
 He is seated and wearing knee supports while rolling a blue ball with precision.
 The setting is an indoor sports hall with a polished wooden floor, marked with blue lines.
 In the background, two spectators—one in a wheelchair and another wearing a mask—are attentively watching the game.

-Regional sports clubs are awesome for so many reasons:
+Why regional sports clubs are so important

 These clubs help create strong communities.
 They bring people of all ages and backgrounds together, making it easy to make new friends.

-2. Something for Everyone
+Something for everyone

 Whether you're just starting out or an experienced player, regional clubs welcome everyone.
 They offer sports for all skill levels!

-3. Affordable and Accessible
+Affordable and accessible

 Regional clubs keep costs low, so more people can join.
 You don’t have to break the bank to enjoy sports and stay active.